YimingSci/NonNormal-EuroGrid/README.md

 ## Iberian Blackout on April 28, 2025
-Using data from the respective transmission system operators (TSOs), Fig. S1a–c illustrates the electricity generation patterns for Portugal [3], Spain [3], and France [4] on April 28, 2025.
+Using data from the respective transmission system operators (TSOs), Fig. S1(a–c) illustrates the electricity generation patterns for Portugal [3], Spain [3], and France [4] on April 28, 2025.
 A blackout occurred at approximately 12:32 p.m.
 (UTC+01:00).
 To replicate these conditions in our simulations, the file EUR_2025.mat was prepared with generator outputs and power flows adjusted so that the modeled generation mix in the three countries matches the actual system state on that day.

+Fig. S1(d) summarizes the initial disturbance setup, where more than ten individual power-loss events are grouped into six representative buses, each named after a nearby major city.
+The Bus ID corresponds to the simulated disturbance node and can be matched to the bus numbering in `EUR_2025.mat`.

 <img width="1000" alt="图片2" src="https://github.com/user-attachments/assets/150a4c68-7639-4d7e-b3e4-4f67d656fe49" />

 **Fig. S1:**
 *(a–c) TSO-reported generation mixes for Portugal, Spain, and France on April 28, 2025.
 Portugal and Spain share a similar profile, with solar and wind power forming the bulk of their generation.
-France, by contrast, relies primarily on nuclear power.(d) Locations and associated power losses of the initial disturbances.
-Over ten individual loss events are consolidated into six representative buses, each labeled by the name of a nearby major city.
-The Bus ID corresponds to the simulated disturbance node and can be matched to the bus numbering in `EUR_2025.mat`.*
+France, by contrast, relies primarily on nuclear power.(d) Locations and associated power losses of the initial disturbances. *